edinthecloudsltd/website/posts/azure-festive-hackathon.md

 ```

-5. Update the terraform map variable `app_locations` in the `variables.tf` file to include each region you want to deploy to.
+5. Thanks to Terraform `for_each` we can easily re-use our code to deploy to several locations with ease.
+Update the terraform map variable `app_locations` in the `variables.tf` file to include each region you want to deploy to.
 For example, if I want to deploy to the _West Europe_ and _UK South_ regions, it would look like the following:
 ```
 variable "app_locations" {
   type        = map